The internship became the ‘proper launching pad for a fantastic career’

 During the BEYA STEM Conference in February, Simmons acquired the Dr. Lydia W. Thomas Legacy Award, named for the 2003 Black Engineer of the Year, the second girl to earn this prestigious award.
 As a former president and CEO of Noblis, Thomas becomes responsible for the route of the employer’s new and rising technologies.

-The presenter of the 2019 Lydia W. Thomas Legacy award turned into Theresa Spiraling (status right), associate director for diversity and inclusion at AT&T, and chief executive of Women at AT&T. More than 17,000 individuals strong, the countrywide worker aid institution inspires girls on the telecommunications agency to acquire their goals.
+The presenter of the 2019 Lydia W. Thomas Legacy award turned into Theresa Spiraling (status right), associate director for diversity and inclusion at AT&T, and chief executive of Women at AT&T. More than 17,000 individuals are strong; the countrywide worker aid institution inspires girls in the telecommunications agency to acquire their goals.

-“I knew I desired to have an exciting activity,” Simmons told US Black Engineer.
+“I knew I desired an exciting activity,” Simmons told US Black Engineer.
 “But extra importantly, I wanted to earn money to help my family.
-I study numerous articles and decided (on) math or engineering.”
+I studied numerous articles and decided (on) math or engineering.”

 Simmons graduated from Jackson State University with a bachelor’s degree in arithmetic and a minor in pc technology.
 She is the mom to twin sons and a daughter, all of whom have attended university.

 “I currently serve as co-chair of our Educational Development Committee,” Simmons stated.
-“In this ability, I even have the possibility to paintings with our adolescents initiative packages for college kids in middle college and excessive school.
-I am also concerned in several activities with my church own family,” she said.
+“With this ability, I can even initiative packages for middle and high school college students.
+I am also concerned aboutout several activities with my churwn family,” she said.